ontech7/FilesystemAPI/README.md

 * Filesystem: https://en.wikipedia.org/wiki/File_system
 * Hashtable: https://en.wikipedia.org/wiki/Hash_table

-No load and re-hashing was used in this project.
+No load and re-hashing were used in this project.
-Free()`s are not implemented (very bad!).
+Free()s are not implemented (very bad!).
 Delete_r is a fake one but it still works for this project :( .
 Find uses a particular method to find elements and to order lexicographically (qsort), it's not the classic recursive method.